-- A DB2 type policy with an Application Backup schedule type. - Include only one Application Backup schedule type.
-Delete the schedule called Default-Application-Backup.
+A DB2 type policy with an Application Backup schedule type.

-For complete instructions on how to create this type of schedule, see the following:

-See "Configuring automatic backup schedules" on page 34.

-- In the client list, include all clients you want to back up, including the DB2 catalog node. - A DB2 policy with an Automatic backup schedule. - Include one of the following schedule types: Automatic Full Backup, Automatic Differential Incremental Backup, or Automatic Cumulative Incremental Backup.
-This policy should contain only one automatic backup schedule type.

-For complete instructions on how to create this type of schedule, see the following:
+- Include only one Application Backup schedule type.
+Delete the schedule called Default-Application-Backup. - For complete instructions on how to create this type of schedule, see the following: - See "Configuring automatic backup schedules" on page 36. - In the client list, include all clients you want to back up, including the DB2 catalog node. - A DB2 policy with an Automatic backup schedule. - Include one of the following schedule types: Automatic Full Backup, Automatic Differential Incremental Backup, or Automatic Cumulative Incremental Backup.
+This policy should contain only one automatic backup schedule type. - For complete instructions on how to create this type of schedule, see the following: - See "Configuring automatic backup schedules" on page 36. - Do not specify the automatic backup schedule name in the \$DB2 Instance Home/db2.conf file.

-See "About adding schedules to a NetBackup for DB2 policy" on page 32.

-- Do not specify the automatic backup schedule name in the \$DB2\Instance\Home/db2.conf\file.
 For a proxy backup, do include the automatic backup schedule name. - Include only the clients that contain the DB2 catalog node and that run a DB2 script.
-The script uses the IBM db2\all command to archive the DB2 catalog nodes before any other node is backed up. - Create a Standard type policy with a User Backup type schedule if the following apply: - The user exit program for logging is turned on in DB2 UDB. - The client is a UNIX machine.
+The script uses the IBM db2 all command to archive the DB2 catalog nodes before any other node is backed up. - Create a Standard type policy with a User Backup type schedule if the following apply: - The user exit program for logging is turned on in DB2 UDB. - The client is a UNIX machine.

-See "About backing up archive log files with the user exit program" on page 41.
+See "About backing up archive log files with the user exit program" on page 43.

-If you use the VENDOR method, see the following: See "Creating a db2.conf file (vendor method)" on page 49.
+If you use the VENDOR method, see the following: See "Creating a db2.conf file (vendor method)" on page 52.